itaybel/Weekly-CTF/GPN CTF/pwn/aftermath.md

 ```

 as you can see, it will get our index, and reach to our note struct. then, it will read from the user `note->size` bytes. but remember that `note->size` is a negative number,but `read` takes an unsigned int as a paramater, so we have a huge bof here.
-Then I basiclly used the leak stack canary, and did a basic ret2libc and jumped to `system(/bin/sh)`.
+In my exploit, I first used the fsb, to leak all the stack canary, and libc address then I did a basic ret2libc and jumped to `system(/bin/sh)`.

 Full exploit: